carlobifulco/algviewer/README.txt

 ==========

-###Algviewer is a web interface for the creation of graphviz tree graphs.
+#Algviewer is a web interface for the creation of graphviz tree graphs.

+#Syncking not prpper

+#Hopefully working now